cds-snc/e-briefing-app/README.md

 ## Heads up!

-This project is still early in development and some of the processes involved in running, installing, and loading data into the app are meant to be temporary work-arounds until a more full-featured product can be developed.
+This project is still early in development and some of the processes involved in running, installing, and loading data into the app are meant to be temporary work-arounds until more of this functionality can be fleshed out.

 For instance, for local development, data must be manually downloaded from the service and loaded into the app before running it with `ionic serve`.

 To install on a device, a `trip_id` must be obtained from the service and set in a global config file before compiling, and this can't be changed without recompiling.

-There are also some challenges [loading the app onto a device](#loading-the-app-onto-a-device))

 Only one briefing can be loaded on a device at a time, meaning that if you want to load a new briefing onto the device, you will have to recompile the app with the new `trip_id` and load it onto the device again.

+There are also some challenges [loading the app onto a device](#loading-the-app-onto-a-device), which requires an Apple Developer Account, a Mac computer, Xcode, and some expertise in this area.

 These issues and more are outlined in a TODO file in the [E-Briefing Service Repository](https://github.com/cds-snc/e-briefing-service).